lavanet/docs/docs/provider/provider-setup.md

 # Provider Setup

-This guide is designed to help node runners and DevOps professionals configure a multi-chain network provider, which supports various blockchain networks and their respective API interfaces.
+After you have read the [Provider intro](/provider), This guide is designed to help node runners and DevOps professionals configure a multi-chain network provider, which supports various blockchain networks and their respective API interfaces.
 We'll walk you through the necessary steps to create a configuration file that covers multiple chains and API interfaces, and provide a brief background on providers and the stake command.

 ## **Overview**